rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-30-rust-ffi-ci.md

 thread 'main' panicked at 'Unable to find libclang: "couldn\'t find any of [\'clang.dll\', \'libclang.dll\'], set the LIBCLANG_PATH environment variable to a path where one of these files can be found (skipped: [(C:\\Program Files\\LLVM\\bin\\libclang.dll: invalid DLL (64-bit))])"', libcore\result.rs:945:5
 ```

-[llvm is already installed](https://www.appveyor.com/docs/windows-images-software/#llvm) and it found `C:\Program Files\LLVM\bin\libclang.dll` but it's 64-bit when we need 32-bit.
+[llvm is already installed](https://www.appveyor.com/docs/windows-images-software/#llvm) and it found `C:\Program Files\LLVM\bin\libclang.dll`, but it's 64-bit when we need 32-bit.
 Looks like I'll have to manually install 32-bit llvm...

 ## Travis